+- 1. Remove the four cap head screws that secure the engine to the engine mount. - 2.
+Remove the button head screw that secures the pipe hanger to the rear body mount. - 3.
+Carefully remove the engine and exhaust system from the spur gear area to allow enough room to remove the spur gear. - 4.
 Remove the three screws on the slipper clutch assembly using a 2.5mm hex wrench.
 Slide the spur gear off of the slipper shaft.
 If the spur gear is too tight on the shaft, gently pry on the back of the gear with a flat screw driver to loosen it.

-Repeat the steps in reverse order to install the new spur gear.
-If the new spur gear is a different size, then the engine mount screws will need to be loosened to readjust the gear mesh (see above).
+Repeat the above steps in reverse order to install the new spur gear.